 14 – It will take approximately 3 months to walk the full length of the Via Francigena, the Camino to Rome all the way from Canterbury.
 It should take a month and a half to cycle the route.

-15 – Many Francigena pilgrims choose to do separate sections at the time (1 to 2 weeks for instance).
-Some of the most popular sections are walking to St Bernard’s Pass and across the Alps, walking in Tuscany and the last stretch walking into Rome.
+15 – Many Francigena pilgrims choose to do separate sections at a time (1 to 2 weeks for instance).
+Some of the most popular sections are the Via Francigena across the Alps, walking to St Bernard’s Pass; the section from Lucca to Siena walking in Tuscany and the last stretch walking into Rome.

-For more information about cycling or walking the Via Francigena or to book your Camino to Rome, contact our travel specialists.
+For more facts about the Via Francigena, or to book your trip, contact our travel specialists